Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach: Introduction

 In this context, chemical evolution models have long served as essential tools to interpret the observed abundance patterns of stars.
-Detailed analytic and semi-analytic models describing how elements are produced and distributed by {Type II (SNII) and Type Ia (SNIa) supernovae, as well as by asymptotic giant branch (AGB) stars, provide key insights into the timescales and efficiency of star formation in different galactic environments \citep{matteucci1986, molla1995}.
-These models have been compared to the Milky Way (MW)} and other galaxies, revealing the connections between chemical signatures and star formation history \citep{Thomas1998, Nagashima2005, Calura2009, Arrigoni2010, Pipino2011, Yates2013}.
+Detailed analytic and semi-analytic models describing how elements are produced and distributed by Type II and Type Ia supernovae (SNII and SNIa, respectively), as well as by asymptotic giant branch (AGB) stars, provide key insights into the timescales and efficiency of star formation in different galactic environments \citep{matteucci1986, molla1995}.
+These models have been compared to the Milky Way (MW) and other galaxies, revealing the connections between chemical signatures and star formation history \citep{Thomas1998, Nagashima2005, Calura2009, Arrigoni2010, Pipino2011, Yates2013}.

-While analytic and semi-analytic models models remain fundamental, they often lack the spatial and dynamical resolution needed to fully capture galaxy evolution.
+While analytic and semi-analytic models remain fundamental, they often lack the spatial and dynamical resolution needed to fully capture galaxy evolution.
 Hydrodynamical chemodynamical simulations address this limitation by self-consistently modelling both the gravitational and chemical evolution of galaxies \cite[e.g.][]{mosconi2001,lia2002}.
 These simulations follow gas dynamics, star formation, and feedback processes over cosmic time, incorporating element production and transport across the galaxy.
 They have become indispensable for linking observational data across cosmic time and validating theoretical models \citep[][]{rait1996, tissera2012,tissera2016,pedrosa2015,sillero2017,yates2021,bellardini2023,garcia2023}.
 In particular, the implementation of chemical enrichment in cosmological simulations provides a powerful means to study the interplay between baryonic physics and chemical signatures within the evolving structure of galaxies \citep[e.g.][]{tissera2013, ma2017, derossi2017, hemler2020, fragkoudi2020, jara2024, tapia2025, tau2025, gonzalez2025}.
 Treating chemical evolution within the context of the non-linear formation and evolution of galaxies provides fundamental insights into how the chemical properties of baryons are linked to specific events in galaxy evolution, such as mergers \citep[e.g.][]{kewley2010, rupke2010, perez2011} or migration \citep{johnson2021}.

 Simultaneously, advances in observational astronomy have revolutionised our ability to test these models.
 Multi-band photometric and spectroscopic surveys, together with astrometric data from the Gaia mission, have produced high-precision measurements of stellar positions, motions, and chemical abundances for millions of stars in the MW \citep[e.g.][]{jofre2017,queiroz2023,recioblanco2023}.
 This wealth of data enables the identification of chemically distinct populations and accreted components \citep[e.g.][]{helmi2020}, as well as the characterisation of radial gradients, age–metallicity relations, and dynamical substructures \citep[][and references therein]{deason2024}.
 As the MOONS, 4-MOST, Vera Rubin Observatory, and later the ELT, begin operations, the volume and quality of such data will keep growing exponentially.